,

 Class No.

-47 Spring Bonnet, space allowed 18" x 18"/46x46cm, Height unlimited
+47 The Secret Garden, space allowed 18" x 18"/46x46cm, Height unlimited

-48 Come into the Garden, space allowed 18” x 18”/46x46cm, Height unlimited
+48 The Sound of Music, space allowed 18” x 18”/46x46cm, Height unlimited

 49 One bowl of cut daffodils any variety/varieties, arranged for effect.
 Own bowl.
 Any foliage allowed